archit-react/archit-react/README.md

 If you're looking for a developer who can:

-- Translate complex designs into pixel-perfect, responsive code
+- Architect end-to-end web applications (Database to UI)
-- Build reusable component systems and interactive UIs
+- Build high-performance, accessible, and responsive frontends
-- Optimize frontend performance for speed and accessibility
+- Design secure, scalable APIs and backend logic
-- Integrate APIs seamlessly with modern state management
+- Integrate modern AI tools into intuitive user interfaces

 I’d love to connect.
-Actively open to **Remote Frontend** opportunities.
+Actively open to **Remote Software Engineering** opportunities.

 ---